Seewen murder case

 The Seewen murder case (1976) was one of the biggest Swiss crime cases and is the biggest Swiss murder case.
-Five people were killed, and the suspect remained unknown after the 20-year statute of limitations expired in 1996.
+Five people were killed, and the suspect remained unknown after the 30-year statute of limitations had expired in 2006.

 Course of events

-The killings took place during the Pentecost weekend of 1976, in a weekend house named "Waldeggli" located in a small allotment garden.
-The allotment garden stood in a protected forest in Seewen, Dorneck, Solothurn, Switzerland.
+The killings took place on 5 June 1976 in a weekend house named "Waldeggli" that stood on a meadow by the forest edge near Seewen, Solothurn, Switzerland.
 Five people were killed with a Winchester rifle, with a total of 13 rounds being fired.
-Eleven of the shots hit the head of the victims while the other two shots hit the chest of the victims.
+Eleven of the shots hit the head of the victims while the other two shots hit the chest and arm of the victims.
 Robert Siegrist, the son of two of the victims Eugen and Elsa Siegrist-Säckinger, wrote in his book Der Mordfall Seewen that one of the victims was shot four times in the head, with each shot hitting the victim with precision.